mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 });
 ```

-**Example 2**: Adding styles based on new values.
-If your project needs a new Button's variant, use the following snippet:
+#### Adding styles based on new values

+The example below demonstrates the addition of a new variant `dashed` to the Button component:

 ```js
 const theme = createTheme({